epfl-systemf/logical-pinning/Readme.md

 ### Automatic Setup

-Run our provided build script `run.sh`.
+You can run our provided build script `run.sh`.
+This script will:
+- create a new opam switch called "lp";
+- install all dependencies and compile them;
+- compile our development.

+At the end of running the script (this can take several minutes), if everything succeeded you should see the following line: "[logical-pinning] Compiled all proofs.".

+This build script is tested on Ubuntu 24.04.
+For other platforms, please refer to the manual setup.

 ### Manual Setup

 This artifact depends on the [Equations](https://github.com/mattam82/Coq-Equations) plugin as well as the [CFML](https://github.com/charguer/cfml.git) and [TLC](https://github.com/charguer/tlc.git) libraries.
-We have tested it with Coq 8.20.1 built with OCaml 4.14.1.
+We have tested it with Coq 8.20.1 built with OCaml 4.14.2.
 We recommend creating a clean OPAM switch for testing purposes:

 ```
 opam update
-opam switch create lp ocaml-base-compiler.4.14.1
+opam switch create lp ocaml-base-compiler.4.14.2
 eval $(opam env --switch=lp --set-switch)
 ```